Sous Vide Steak

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

-steak in sous vide cooker.
+raw steak in the sous vide.

-steak in skillet with butter.
+seared steak in butter.

 Storage instructions